microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/contenttype-addcopyfromcontenttypehub.md

 ### Example 2: Asynchronous pull

-The following example adds or syncs a content type asynchronously because the conditions for a synchronous operation are not fulfilled.
+The following example adds or syncs a content type asynchronously because the backend conditions for a synchronous operation are not fulfilled.

 #### Request